 A COVID-19 Signage Team has been formed to coordinate all signage related to mitigating risk of COVID-19.
 This team includes staff from Facilities, Public Safety, Marketing & Communications, and Print Services.
 The Signage Team is responsible for assessing the need for signage, determining content based on established standard operating procedures and recommendations from state and local health officials, creating signage, and installing signage.
-Content for signage includes safe hygiene and social distancing awareness, directional, and other informational content (see examples above and on page 19).
+Content for signage includes safe hygiene and social distancing awareness, directional, and other informational content (see examples above and on page 20).
 Signs are displayed prominently throughout the campus, including entrances, restrooms, common spaces, classrooms, and offices.
+The Signage Team oversees regular monitoring and updates.